 An EventNewLWP triggers when a process spawns a new LWP.
-The Event class' getThread function will return the original Thread that performed the spawn operation, while EventNewThread's getNewThread will return the newly created Thread.
+The Event class' getThread function returns the original Thread that performed the spawn operation, while EventNewThread's getNewThread returns the newly created Thread.

 A callback function that receives an EventNewThread can use the two field form of Process::cb ret t (see Sections 2.2.2 and 3.1) to control the parent and child thread.